hammadhaideer/Handwritten-Digit-Classifier-Elegant-Edition/README.md

 Acknowledgements
 The project makes use of the MNIST dataset, which is widely used in the machine learning community for benchmarking image classification algorithms.

-Feel free to customize this README file to better fit your project and its specific features!
-Let me know if you need further assistance.